sikopet/blog/posts/benchmarking-perl-code.md

         orcish:  2 wallclock secs ( 1.55 usr +  0.51 sys =  2.06 CPU) @ 22422.33/s (n=46190)
     schwartzian:  2 wallclock secs ( 1.58 usr +  0.50 sys =  2.08 CPU) @ 22015.38/s (n=45792)

-The output says that the Schwartzian Transform and the Orcish Manouvre are much faster (the function ran more times in 2 seconds).
+The output says that the Schwartzian Transform and the Orcish Manoeuvre are much faster (the function ran more times in 2 seconds).
 The reason is that we don't ask for the file size each time we want to compare two files sizes; we ask just once for each file size.